Save Time and Money with a Precise SEO-Driven Strategy

 "I can write my own copy, thanks."

 Listen, I'm a DIYer myself—and it's cost me a lot of money.
 I get it.
-That’s a lot of money after all but let me talk you off that cliff.
+It feels like a large price tag for an intangible service.
+And hey, you know how to write...right?

 Go back through the package, and then ask yourself these questions: